Kevin1904/free-ip/README.md

 resolveip
 nmap

-execute ./free_ip.sh to get a list of free ip address _at that exact moment_ in file free_ip.
-The command also checks for a DNS record and outputs it accordingly.
+execute ./free_ip.sh to get a list of free ip address _at that exact moment_ output into file "free_ip".
+The command also checks for a DNS record and outputs a random free IP address from your selected networks.

+execute ./get_ip.sh _IP ADDRESS_ to check a specific IP address.